KEY ENERGY SERVICES, INC.

 any other action or inaction by the Company that constitutes a material breach of the Plan or this Agreement within one (1) year following a Change of Control.

 Tax Withholding.
-The Company shall have the right to withhold from any delivery of Common Stock or cash due under the Plan and this Agreement to satisfy any federal, state or local tax withholding obligation in accordance with and pursuant to the applicable withholding provisions of the Plan.
+The Company shall have the right to withhold from any delivery of Common Stock or cash due under the Plan and this Agreement to satisfy any federal, state or local tax withholding obligation in accordance with and pursuant to Section 10.6 of the Plan.

 No Rights as Stockholder.
 The Participant shall have no rights as a stockholder with respect to the shares of Common Stock underlying the Restricted Stock Units unless and until the Participant has become the record holder of such shares.